Machu Picchu Ticket Changes: Half Day is Still Better than None

-- Machu Picchu tickets purchased for travel after July 1 are not available until June 1 & will be half-day only.
+- Machu Picchu tickets purchased for travel after July 1 are now available & will be half-day only.

 - Tickets for Huayna Picchu and Machu Picchu Mountain hikes after July 1 can still purchased at this time if places are available.

 - We have been told that visitors with tickets to hike Huayna Picchu and MP Mountain after July 1, may be allowed up to 6 and 7 hours respectively, to complete the hikes and still have time for guided tours of the ruins.
 If you leave the park, visitors with morning tickets will not be allowed to re-enter after 12 Noon.

 What you need to know:

-- It may be possible for visitors after July 1 to buy morning and afternoon tickets for the same day if they want to pay for two entries.
+- It is possible for visitors after July 1 to buy morning and afternoon tickets for the same day if they want to pay for two entries.
 You may need to exit and re-enter.

 - Hikers who enter from the Inca Trail will have access to the ruins for half day with a limit up to 2 visits.
 This includes 2nd day of the easy 1-day hike.

 - Perurail has added few more morning trains from Ollantaytambo to Aguas Calientes (Machu Picchu Station)